 About 1.5 miles southeast of Rachel a dirt road intersects with the Highway, leading roughly west.
 If you follow that road for a good 10 miles, you get to the North Gate of Area 51, also known as the Rachel Back Gate.
 Unlike the Groom Lake Road border, here you get to see a real guard shack, a gate and a fence marking the perimeter.
-There is actually an old fence a few hundred yards before the boundary, but it is ok to pass it and drive right up to the guardhouse.
+There is actually an old fence a few hundred yards before the boundary, but it is ok to pass it and drive right up to the black and white gate.

 WARNING: A similar setup can be found at Cedar Gate, a little further north.
 There, however, it is NOT OK to drive past the first fence.